 G1 Ability to apply their skills in problem solving, communication, working with others, information retrieval, and the effective use of general IT facilities.
 G2 Plan self-learning and improve performance, as the foundation for lifelong learning/CPD.

-SM1m A comprehensive knowledge and understanding of the scientific principles and methodology necessary to underpin their education in their engineering discipline, and an understanding and know-how of the scientific principles of related disciplines, to enable appreciation of the scientific and engineering context, and to support their understanding of relevant historical, current and future developments and technologies

-SM2m Knowledge and understanding of mathematical and statistical methods necessary to underpin their education in their engineering discipline and to enable them to apply mathematical and statistical methods, tools and notations proficiently in the analysis and solution of engineering problems

-SM3m Ability to apply and integrate knowledge and understanding of other engineering disciplines to support study of their own engineering discipline and the ability to evaluate them critically and to apply them effectively EA1m Understanding of engineering principles and the ability to apply them to undertake critical analysis of key engineering processes

-EA2 Ability to identify, classify and describe the performance of systems and components through the use of analytical methods and modelling techniques

-P2m Knowledge of characteristics of particular equipment, processes or products, with extensive knowledge and understanding of a wide range of engineering materials and components

-G1 Apply their skills in problem solving, communication, information retrieval, working with others and the effective use of general IT facilities

-G2 Plan self-learning and improve performance, as the foundation for lifelong learning/CPD

-G3m Monitor and adjust a personal programme of work on an on-going basis
+MSc SM1m A comprehensive knowledge and understanding of the scientific principles and methodology necessary to underpin their education in their engineering discipline, and an understanding and know-how of the scientific principles of related disciplines, to enable appreciation of the scientific and engineering context, and to support their understanding of relevant historical, current and future developments and technologies SM2m Knowledge and understanding of mathematical and statistical methods necessary to underpin their education in their engineering discipline and to enable them to apply mathematical and statistical methods, tools and notations proficiently in the analysis and solution of engineering problems SM3m Ability to apply and integrate knowledge and understanding of other engineering disciplines to support study of their own engineering discipline and the ability to evaluate them critically and to apply them effectively EA1m Understanding of engineering principles and the ability to apply them to undertake critical analysis of key engineering processes EA2 Ability to identify, classify and describe the performance of systems and components through the use of analytical methods and modelling techniques P2m Knowledge of characteristics of particular equipment, processes or products, with extensive knowledge and understanding of a wide range of engineering materials and components G1 Apply their skills in problem solving, communication, information retrieval, working with others and the effective use of general IT facilities G2 Plan self-learning and improve performance, as the foundation for lifelong learning/CPD G3m Monitor and adjust a personal programme of work on an on-going basis Assessment: Examination 1 (40%) Project (60%) Resit Assessment: Examination (Resit instrument) (100%) Assessment Description: Exam - 40% Project - 60% Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit Assessment Feedback: Offer one-to-one sessions to discuss the student's individual project; and use the College's standard module feedback procedure to provide the students with issues associated with the final examination.

-Project (60%)

-Assessment Description: Exam - 40%

-Project - 60%

-Moderation approach to main assessment: Universal second marking as check or audit

-Assessment Feedback: Offer one-to-one sessions to discuss the student's individual project; and use the College's standard module feedback procedure to provide the students with issues associated with the final examination.

 Failure Redemption: 1.
 Students can redeem their failure by taking a supplement exam in August.
 2. If students passed the exam component, but failed the individual project, the students have an option to redo the project without taking the supplementary exam.

-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.
+Additional Notes: Delivery of both teaching and assessment will be blended including live and selfdirected activities online and on-campus.
 Assessment: Written, open book, examination (2 hrs) at the end of Semester 1 accounts for 60% of the marks, the remaining 40% are awarded to an individual project, for which students are expected to solve a dynamical problem using Excel/Matlab etc and write a technical report on their findings.
 Penalty for late submission of course work is zero mark in the course work.
 The detail of the individual project will be provided at the beginning of the course.

-EGIM08 Plasticity in Structural and Geotechnical Engineering
+EGIM08 Plasticity in Structural and Geotechnical Engineering Credits: 10 Session: 2022/23 January-June Pre-requisite Modules:

-Pre-requisite Modules:

-Co-requisite Modules:

-Lecturer(s): Prof D Peric

-Format: Lectures (20h); Example classes and Laboratory work (10h).
+Co-requisite Modules: Lecturer(s): Prof D Peric Format: Lectures (20h); Example classes and Laboratory work (10h).
 Directed private study 3h per week.
 Delivery Method: Two lectures and one example or laboratory class per week.